SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 The declaration of a result builder type doesn't actually have to include any protocol conformance.

-The description of the ad-hoc protocol for a result builder uses ``Expression`` for the type of input the result builder takes, ``Component`` for the type of a partial result, and ``FinalResult`` for the type of result the result builder produces.
+The description of the static methods uses three types as placeholders.
+The type ``Expression`` is a placeholder for the type of input the result builder takes, ``Component`` is a placeholder for the type of a partial result, and ``FinalResult`` is a placeholder for the type of the result that the result builder produces.
-These types are placeholders for the purpose of explanation, like associated types in a protocol declaration, not requirements of the ad-hoc protocol.
+You replace these types with the actual types that your result builder uses.
-If your result-building methods don't explicitly specify a type for ``Expression`` or ``FinalResult``, it defaults to being the same as ``Component``.
+If your result-building methods don't specify a type for ``Expression`` or ``FinalResult``, they default to being the same as ``Component``.

 The result-building methods are as follows: